Near Sharpsburg in Washington County, Maryland — The American Northeast (Mid-Atlantic)

 Erected by Antietam Battlefield Board.
 (Marker Number 340.)

-is included in the Antietam Campaign War Department Markers series list.
+Topics and series.
+This historical marker is listed in this topic list: War, US Civil.
+In addition, it is included in the Antietam Campaign War Department Markers series list.
 A significant historical date for this entry is September 16, 1862.

 Location.
 39° 28.874′ N, 77° 44.512′ W. Marker is near Sharpsburg, Maryland, in Washington County.
-Marker is on Cornfield Avenue, on the right when traveling west.
+It is on Cornfield Avenue, on the right when traveling west.
 Located at the pull off for stop three of the driving tour of Antietam Battlefield.
 Touch for map.
 Marker is in this post office area: Sharpsburg MD 21782, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Greene's Division, Twelfth Army Corps (a few steps from this marker); "You Are Firing Into Our Own Men" (a few steps from this marker); The East Woods (a few steps from this marker); Longstreet's Command (within shouting distance of this marker); 13th New Jersey Infantry (within shouting distance of this marker); Sixth Army Corps (about 400 feet away, measured in a direct line); a different marker also named Longstreet's Command (about 400 feet away); First New Jersey Brigade (about 500 feet away).
+At least 8 other markers are within walking distance of this marker: Greene's Division, Twelfth Army Corps (a few steps from this marker); "You Are Firing Into Our Own Men" (a few steps from this marker); The East Woods (a few steps from this marker); Longstreet's Command (within shouting distance of this marker); 13th New Jersey Infantry (within shouting distance of this marker); Sixth Army Corps (about 400 feet away, measured in a direct line); a different marker also named Longstreet's Command (about 400 feet away); First New Jersey Brigade (about 500 feet away).
 Touch for a list and map of all markers in Sharpsburg.

 Regarding Jackson's Command.
 This marker is included on the East Woods Virtual Tour by Markers see the Virtual tour link below to see the markers in sequence.

-here for a list of markers that are related to this marker.
+Related markers.
+Click here for a list of markers that are related to this marker.
 Garland's Brigade Positions.

 Also see . . .